Louis Armstrong Legacy Series

 The Collector’s Edition

-In addition to the regular releases, available in stores, we are also offering a Limited Collector's Edition featuring, exclusive packaging and a 20-page booklet written by Ricky Riccardi - Director of Research Collections for the Louis Armstrong House Museum and author of best selling book “What A Wonderful World.”
-This booklet also contains rare photo material held in the Louis Armstrong Archive.
+In addition to the regular releases, available in stores, we are also offering a Limited Collector’s Edition featuring, exclusive packaging and a 20-page booklets written by Ricky Riccardi – Director of Research Collections for the Louis Armstrong House Museum and author of best selling book “What A Wonderful World.”
+These booklets also contains rare photo material held in the Louis Armstrong Collection.